 - Potentially Lower Insurance Costs.
 Often, sponsors will be able to obtain lower insurance rates than would be available to a small start-up nonprofit corporation, and these savings can be passed along to the project.

 If you are using ioby's platform to fundraise, we can provide fiscal sponsorship for your project.
 Contact us at email@example.com for more information.

-Otherwise, check out this great guide from Grantspace:
+If you're looking for more comprehensive fiscal sponsorship, you may want to check out this great guide from Grantspace:

 There are a range of organizations that offer fiscal sponsorship throughout the United States.
 Provided below are some useful tips and links to find fiscal sponsors in your neighborhood.